stevelee55/Images2Points_Python_Module/README.md

 ### getPointsFromImages(...)

-Required Parameters:
+-Required Parameters:
-1) firstImage(BGR.)
+1. firstImage(BGR.)
-2) secondImage(BGR.)
+2. secondImage(BGR.)

-Optional Parameters:
+-Optional Parameters:
-1) outputcsvFileName(String.
+1. outputcsvFileName(String.
 No file exported by default.)
    * Pass in name of the csv file that will be exported.
 Include file extension.
-2) detectorType(String.
+2. detectorType(String.
 Uses "ORB" by default.)
    * Options: "ORB", "SIFT", and "SURF".
-3) crossCheck(Bool.
+3. crossCheck(Bool.
 Set "True" by default".)
-4) normType(String.
+4. normType(String.
 Uses "NORM_HAMMING" by default.)
    * Options: "NORM_HAMMING", "NORM_L1", and "NORM_L2".
-5) createImageWithPtsAndLines(String.
+5. createImageWithPtsAndLines(String.
 No image exported by default.)
    * Pass in name of the image file that will be exported.
 Include file extension.
-6) numOfPtsAndLinesToShow(Int.
+6. numOfPtsAndLinesToShow(Int.
 Number of total matches and detected feature points by default.)
    * Pass in number of points and matches to display in the image with pts and lines.

-Example 1:
+Example 1: Only required parameters.
 ```
 img1 = cv2.imread("image1.jpg", 0)
 img2 = cv2.imread("image2.jpg", 0)